Lundalogik/LimeBootstrapAppStore/README.md

 Check out the [manual page](http://limebootstrap.lundalogik.com/web/manual/buildingApps/)

 ##Commiting an app
-Any app commited, containing a valid `app.json`-file will automagically be added to the AppStore.
+Any app commited, containing a valid `app.json`-file will automatically be added to the AppStore.
 As soon as you visit the AppStore a complete rebuild will be trigged and your app should show up.
 The purpose of the `app.json`-file is to provide information about the app, versioning and installation.

 A commit is done by pushing a new folder, cotaining an app, to this repo.
 If you are a member of the Lundalogik organisation you can simply push it to master.
 Otherwise use a pull request.